danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 ## Using phablet-shell instead of adb shell

-The adb shell doesn't work correctly if the terminal size is 80x24.
-We can use "phablet-shell" instead of the "adb shell".
+The adb shell doesn't work correctly if the terminal size is less than 80x24.
+So let's use the _phablet-shell_ instead of the _adb shell_.

 If you haven't already done it, also install phablet command line tools: